VolkanSah/Codey/README.md

 > Free to use and modify.
 Selling this script or using it for reputation manipulation is explicitly prohibited.
 > Jurisdiction: Germany (Berlin) — enforced under StGB §202a/b/c and DSGVO.
 > [ESOL v1.1](https://github.com/ESOL-License/ESOL/)
-> Read code header why!
+> Read code header why for codey too!!! its not a game its an open source audit!

 ---
 <details>
 <summary> - Changelog - </summary>
-only docu.
+13.02.2026 , sorry real only docu and some ideas i made publik,i will tell later why this all. best read :D im the 🐻 who explains
 ### [2.1.0]
 #### Added
 - Issue quality analysis via IssuesEvent (open/close ratio + keyword scoring)